 - Cerveza Mexico

 Craft beer in Mexico City is everywhere if you know where to look.
 Try these breweries and bars to get your fix, and explore the world of Mexico’s microbrews.
 Support the local beer scene on your next night out with this complete guide!

-This is part three in an eight-part Mexico City series.
-Read the rest below!
+This article is part of the Mexico City Gluttony Guide.
+Read the rest below: